 Harley and Ivy

 Like chocolate and peanut butter, Poison Ivy and Harley Quinn are a nearly perfect combination, and this episode is proof positive.
 When Harley Quinn gets fired by the Joker, she teams up with Poison Ivy to paint the town red, and the two set out on a quest to become Gotham City’s queens of Crime.
-If nothing else, it laid the groundwork for Gotham City Sirens, which is great because this episode shows that seeing kick-ass ladies kicking ass together is exactly what the doctor ordered.
+If nothing else, it laid the groundwork for Gotham City Sirens, which is great because this episode shows kick-ass ladies kicking ass together is exactly what the doctor ordered.

 Feat of Clay